genicam/harvesters/README.rst

 * GenICam compliant machine vision cameras

 ***************************
-Supported operating systems
+Certified operating systems
 ***************************

-Harvester has been tested with the following operating systems:
+Harvester has been confirmed it works with the following 64-bit operating systems:

 * Fedora 27
 * macOS 10.13